 For a tidy starting edge: work the stitches into the back loop of the foundation chain.
 This creates a lovely neat edge and makes an easier job of adding an optional border or other enhancement.

 Wool Warehouse – I’ve been shopping with Wool Warehouse since 2015.
 The customer service is outstanding and yarn prices very competitive.
 They offer a huge selection of yarn manufacturers and do try to carry the entire colour palette within each range.
 Knowledgeable and friendly telephone support – I’ve called them a few times for colour matching or adding that one forgotten ball to an order placed online.
 Same day dispatch with next day delivery is consistent.
 Their website is easy to navigate and visitors can sort the palettes by colour or shade code.
-Winner of the 2017 and 2018 British Craft Awards Retailer of the Year.
+WW also have a gauge converter for yarn, hooks and needles.
+Multiple winner of the British Craft Awards Retailer of the Year.

 Mad Mad Graphics – Melody is an uber talented and creative graphic designer offering a broad range of graphic design services through her Etsy shop.
 I’ve purchased custom ‘made by’ labels and a custom logo for my internet presence.
 Her prices are competitive, customer service, quality and attention to detail are top notch.